Ski Mountaineering Harnesses

 As a skier first and a mountaineer second, it’s not that often I use a harness while ski touring.
 But when the going gets technical or crevassed, you don’t want to be left wishing you had a harness with you.
 Here are two great ski mountaineering harnesses that give you no excuse to leave them at home.
 They are so light and packable, they will go virtually unnoticed in your pack, or on your waist, until you actually need them.

-Black Diamond Couloir harness – Black Diamond set the standard for lightweight and ease of use when they introduced the Couloir harness and it has been a ski mountaineering staple for many years.
-The harness’ simple functionality and 230-gram (8-ounce) weight have earned it a spot in many a ski mountaineer’s pack.
+Black Diamond set the standard for lightweight and ease of use when they introduced the Couloir harness and it has been a ski mountaineering staple for many years.
+The harness’ simple functionality and 215-gram (7.5-ounce) weight have earned it a spot in many a ski mountaineer’s pack.
 Buckle-release leg loops let you gear up mid tour and the built-in belay/haul loop allows for easy tie/clip in action when the time comes.
 The lightweight harness feels as light as it looks.
 It’s comfortable while skiing and for short rappels.
 Two gear loops let you keep essential hardware and cordage handy, all without interfering with your natural stride or touring pack. shop for the Black Diamond Couloir Harness